la2050/archive/_projects/2016/empower-me-a-digital-tool-for-rape-survivors-allies-that-fosters-community-justice-healing.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6138888165741-team90.png
 project_video: 'https://www.youtube.com/embed/17VrzStmqAs?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Light Sprout will develop “Empower Me”, a digital tool that provides important, immediate and ongoing resources to equip sexual assault victims and their allies from the moment it occurs, through the process of seeking justice and healing.
-This would take them, their family and allies out of isolation and empower them to make informed decisions and access vital support systems to accelerate the healing and justice seeking process.
-Empower Me is easily accessible and free of charge to all users.
+  Empower Me cultivates a community of healing for sexual assault survivors and their advocates through story sharing, medical and psychological resources, and avenues for justice.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   Light Sprout is collaborating with ProSocial, Take Back the Night and is under